jonniebigodes/gatsby-starter-square/README.md

     Create your own `.env` file with the information provided in the Square developer portal.

-    Run the following command based on your chosen package manager:
+    Run the following command to start your development mode:

-    with Yarn:

     ```shell
     yarn start
-    ```

-    or with npm:

-    ```shell
-    npm run start
     ```

 4.  **Open the source code and start editing!**